Golden YearsProtection

 Highest death benefit per dollar of any life insurance type.

-A healthy 30-year-old can get $500K in coverage for around $25/mo.
+A healthy 30-year-old can qualify for $500K or more in coverage.

 10, 20, or 30-year terms